-New KPI - 2019/20 Replaces Number of missed waste collections Number of missed bins per 1,000 collections Changes/rationale: Now includes green waste bins and recycling box collections, in addition to refuse bins.
+New KPI - 2019/20 Replaces Number of missed waste collections Number of missed bins per 1,000 collections

+Now includes green waste bins and recycling box collections, in addition to refuse bins.
 This will help us to monitor the number of justified missed collections.

-Residual Household waste per household (in Kg) N/A (currently measured, but not included in the quarterly corporate performance report) Changes/rationale: This will help us to monitor how effective the council is in assisting residents in the district to reduce their waste.
-Household waste recycled (%) N/A (currently measured, but not included in the quarterly corporate performance report) Changes/rationale: This will help us to monitor how effective the council is in maximising the % of waste reused, recycled and composted.
+Residual Household waste per N/A (currently measured, but not included in household (in Kg) the quarterly corporate performance report)

+This will help us to monitor how effective the council is in assisting residents in the district to reduce their waste.

+Household waste recycled (%) N/A (currently measured, but not included in the quarterly corporate performance report)

+This will help us to monitor how effective the council is in maximising the % of waste reused, recycled and composted.